nostalogical/EmailUtils/README.md

 ### Overview

-This utility allows individual and lists of email addresses to be parsed for validity and display preference, and for some more detailed analysis of lists of addresses.
+This utility allows individual and lists of email addresses to be parsed for validity and display preference, and for more detailed analysis of lists of addresses.

 #### Main features:
 * Identify valid email addresses